leoyuan34/laughing-octo-system/README.md

 # Transit Travel Tips

-## About Us
+## Website Overview
-Transit Travel Tips is a community-driven platform where travellers, transit enthusiasts, and casual commuters come together to share useful advice about all forms of transport, from buses and trains to planes and ferries.
-Our goal is to create a helpful, accessible, and inclusive space for people to find and share real-world transit experiences.
-Built by users, for users, we believe the best travel tips come from those who have been there.
-Whether you're planning your next trip or navigating a daily commute, we are here to help make your journey smoother.
+Transit Travel Tips is a user-driven website designed to help travellers share and discover advice about all forms of transport, from buses to planes.
+The platform will feature a clean, easy-to-use interface with categorized forums, search tools, and user profiles.
+It aims to create a welcoming and informative community hub with multilingual support and secure, scalable infrastructure.
+The design will focus on clarity, accessibility, and smooth performance across devices.

 | Functional Requirements | Non-Functional Requirements |